AbanoubNasser/trade-doubler-solution/README.md

 ## Tradedoubler-product-processor-service
 is a small microservice that request all uploaded files which are not processed then validate them and process to persist into db to can be downloaded
+Service architecture is a layered architecture using SOLID principles mainly Single responsibility.

+Service lifecycle
 * By Scheduler Job will send request to the tradedoubler-product-service to retrieve uploaded files
 * Start validate and parse uploaded files
 * update the status of the uploaded file in case failure or success